 For many other online resources, click here to go to the "Online Career and Skills Center" located in the "Job Seekers" pull-down menu above.

-Through KentuckianaWorks, ResCare Workforce Services operates Kentucky Career Centers that serve seven counties – Jefferson, Bullitt, Henry, Oldham, Shelby, Spencer and Trimble.
+KentuckianaWorks, the Workforce Development Board for the Louisville region, serves people in seven counties – Jefferson, Bullitt, Henry, Oldham, Shelby, Spencer and Trimble.

 "When I lost my factory job, I needed further skills to get another job.
 Without their help, I still wouldn't have more skills and would still be searching for a job.
 With their assistance, now I have skills and am employable."